Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Numerical experiments

-Figure~\ref{fig:linear_gaussian/true_vs_estimated_dependencies} shows the true and estimated dependencies between the parameter pairs for the linear Gaussian model.
+Figure~\ref{fig:linear_gaussian/true_vs_estimated_dependencies} shows the second-order Sobol indices and the true and estimated dependencies between the parameter pairs for the linear Gaussian model.
+Examining the second-order Sobol indices (\suppinfo[figure~\ref{fig:linear_gaussian_sobol_convergence}] for convergence study) shows that there are negligible interactions between parameter pairs.
 Estimated parameter dependencies agree well with the truth; the trend is preserved.
-However, a bias is observed, as shown in figure~\ref{fig:pair_mi_convergence} this is due to the error in approximating the conditional evidence.
+The bias observed is due to the error in approximating the conditional evidence, as shown in figure~\ref{fig:pair_mi_convergence}.
 It can be clearly seen that the parameters $\Theta_1$ and $\Theta_3$ have high dependencies.
 This means that these parameters compensate for one another such that they will have a combined effect on the output of the statistical model.
 These parameters are associated with the features $d_{i\mid_{i=1}^n}$ and $d_{i\mid_{i=1}^n}^3$ which, in fact, have a similar effect on the statistical model for $d_{i\mid_{i=1}^n}\in[-1, 1]$.
 This observation also shows that the low practical identifiability of $\Theta_3$ is mainly due to the underlying dependency with $\Theta_1$ such that the pair $(\Theta_1, \Theta_3)$ has a combined effect in the statistical model.